kubernetes/committee-security-response/security-release-process.md

 If you know of a publicly disclosed security vulnerability please IMMEDIATELY email [security@kubernetes.io](mailto:security@kubernetes.io) to inform the Product Security Committee (PSC) about the vulnerability so they may start the patch, release, and communication process.

 If possible the PSC will ask the person making the public report if the issue can be handled via a private disclosure process.
-If the reporter denies the PSC will move swiftly with the fix and release process.
+If the reporter denies the request, the PSC will move swiftly with the fix and release process.
 In extreme cases you can ask GitHub to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.

 ## Patch, Release, and Public Communication

-For each vulnerability a member of the PSC will volunteer to lead coordination with the Fix Team, Release Managers and is responsible for sending disclosure emails to the rest of the community.
+For each vulnerability a member of the PSC will volunteer to lead coordination with the Fix Team and Release Managers, and is responsible for sending disclosure emails to the rest of the community.
 This lead will be referred to as the Fix Lead.

 The role of Fix Lead should rotate round-robin across the PSC.